|LW.12769 / LW.12770

 No prerequisites or co-requisites.

 Public corruption - the abuse of entrusted power for private gain - undermines democracy, violates the public trust, and is inextricably intertwined with a wide variety of societal ills, including human rights abuses and the deterioration of standards of living worldwide.
 The Externship on Government Anti-Corruption Programs provides students with an opportunity to participate in efforts by a wide variety of anti-corruption authorities to identify and combat corruption in federal, state, and local government here in the U.S., and in an international context at the United Nations, and to examine the different approaches and jurisdictions of the various agencies.
 Through their fieldwork and the seminar, students will gain a detailed understanding of government anti-corruption efforts and their efficacy, will be able to identify areas where gaps, redundancies, and structural problems hinder those efforts, and should develop ideas about ways in which to solve some of the identified problems.
 The class provides 5 graded credits: 2 academic seminar credits and 3 clinical credits.
 The seminar grade will be based 50% on class participation and 50% on writing assignments.
-The writing assignments will be comprised of 3 reflection papers (each being a maximum of 2 pages, double-spaced) spaced throughout the semester (for which we will give you a specific prompt), and one 5-8 page paper on a relevant topic of your choice (to be approved by us in advance), which will be due on a date TBD towards the end of the semester.
+The writing assignments will be comprised of 3 reflection papers (each being a maximum of 2 pages, double-spaced) spaced throughout the semester (for which we will give you a specific prompt), and one 5-8 page double spaced paper on a relevant topic of your choice (to be approved by us in advance), which will be due on a date TBD towards the end of the semester.
 The fieldwork grade will be determined by us in consultation with your supervising attorneys.

 Students will spend approximately 15 hours per week at an anti-corruption agency chosen with guidance from the instructors.
 Students will work with attorneys in the field, learning how the public integrity professionals in these offices investigate and respond to corruption, and participating in those efforts.
 In each placement, the student will be under the direct supervision of a government attorney, and we will make sure that students receive meaningful work and a significant amount of feedback.
 We will also ensure that students have ample opportunity for professional development, including goal-setting and self-reflection.
-The agencies we select will comprise the primary local, state, and federal entities in New York that handle matters of public integrity and ethics, each doing so from a unique perspective and wielding unique jurisdiction and powers.
+The agencies we select will comprise the primary local, state, and federal entities in New York that handle matters of public integrity and government ethics, each doing so from a unique perspective and wielding unique jurisdiction and powers.
 Some of the agencies are investigatory agencies, some are prosecutors’ offices, some focus on oversight and regulation, and some do a combination of these tasks.
 Students, for example, may work on investigations, criminal cases, regulation of elections, or civil cases, among a wide variety of other areas in the public integrity field.

 - US Attorney’s Office for the Eastern District of New York, Public Corruption Unit;